intelligent-environments-lab/bleed-orange-measure-iaq/README.md

-bleed-orange-measure-iaq
+Bleed Orange Measure IAQ
 ==============================

-Data and analysis relateted to the Bleed Orange, Measure IAQ campaign at the University of Texas at Austin
+Data and analysis relateted to the Bleed Orange, Measure IAQ campaign at the University of Texas at Austin.

 Project Organization
 ------------